yorickpeterse/ruby-lint/doc/configuration.md

 # Configuration

 The default configuration of ruby-lint should be suitable for most people.
-However, depending on your code base you may get an usual amount of false positives.
+However, depending on your code base you may get an unusual amount of false positives.
 In particular the class {RubyLint::Analysis::UndefinedMethods} can produce a lot of false positives.